owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

 :Calculate Report:

-   The reporting calculation, depending on a project budget and a list of project transactions.
+   Create a report from a budget and a list of transactions.
 It calculates a report, where:

    .. math::